Darth Sion: You seek to erode my will. You will not succeed.

 - In Lyrical Nanoha fanfiction Infinity, Nanoha manages to combine in with Combat Pragmatist and taken it Up to Eleven.
 She knows she had practically zero chance defeating Tsukuyomi in direct combat, so she's digging personal information from her sister, Amaterasu, to practically force her coinsience to acknowledge her.

 - Timothy Zahn's Star Wars books, which jump started the fandom way before the second trilogy, had the inverted Science Fiction version of this.
 Grand Admiral Thrawn knew how an entire species would fight by simply examining their artwork.
+Specifically, he looks for conceptual blind spots and exploitable patterns of thinking.
+The first example we're shown is attacking a stronger strike force by using a chaotic attack from multiple directions that the enemy commander couldn't psychologically deal with in time, leading to him using a completely useless fleet formation and being effortlessly defeated.

 - Zahn's fond of this character, as Talon Karrde is a more limited variant of the Warrior Therapist, capable of using his vast information-gathering empire and turbolasers where turbolasers alone wouldn't work.